 - Aspartate transaminase (AST) and alanine transaminase (ALT) ≤2.5 times the upper limit of normal (ULN)

 - Creatine phosphokinase (CPK) ≤2.5 times the ULN

 - Absolute neutrophil count (ANC) ≥0.5 × 10⁹/L

 Additional Abbreviated Inclusion Criteria Specific to Patients with MF (Stage 2):

 - Patient meets the 2016 WHO diagnostic criteria for MF and has an IPSS/DIPSS/DIPSS-plus intermediate-2 or high-risk disease.
-Patients with IPSS/DIPSS/DIPSS-plus low or intermediate-1 risk disease who have at least one of the following symptoms are also eligible: MF-related anemia (Hb <10 g/dL), splenomegaly (palpable size >10 cm), leukocytosis (WBC >25 × 10⁹/L), marked thrombocytosis (platelet count >100 × 10⁹/L), or constitutional symptoms (weight loss >10%, during prior 6 months or fever [>37.5ºC or drenching night sweats for >6 weeks]), as recommended by the ELN/IWG 2018 criteria, are also eligible.
+Patients with IPSS/DIPSS/DIPSS-plus low or intermediate-1 risk disease who have at least one of the following symptoms are also eligible: MF-related anemia (Hb <10 g/dL), splenomegaly (palpable size >10 cm), leukocytosis (WBC >25 × 10⁹/L), marked thrombocytosis (platelet count >1000 × 10⁹/L), or constitutional symptoms (weight loss >10%, during prior 6 months or fever [>37.5ºC or drenching night sweats for >6 weeks]), as recommended by the ELN/IWG 2018 criteria.

-- Patient is JAK (JAK1/JAK2 or JAK2) therapy resistant/refractory or intolerant, in accordance with the ELN/IWG 2018 criteria, and at least 2 weeks have elapsed between the last dose of any MF-directed drug treatments; excluding HU, and study enrollment (first dose).
+- Patient is approved JAK therapy (JAK1/JAK2 or JAK2) resistant/refractory or intolerant, in accordance with the ELN/IWG 2018 criteria, and at least 4 weeks have elapsed between the last dose of any MF-directed drug treatments; excluding HU, and study enrollment (first dose).
 HU can be continued until 2 weeks prior to study enrollment.